telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ### Browsing all types and detailed information on a type

-The following operation can be used to get a list of all entity types existing at Orion Context Broker in a given moment.
+The following operation can be used to get a list of all entity types that exist in Orion Context Broker in a given moment.
 For example, let's assume we have 3 entities of type Room and 2 entities of type Car:

 ```